kinecosystem/kin-ecosystem-sdk-docs/docs/faq-sdk.md

 Using the observable object: You would instantly get a pending balance which is indeed persisted by us, but the sdk would have to make a network call (to the blockchain layer) in order for you to have a verified balance.
 It is the common practice at all blockchain infrastructures to always assume any balance is pending, unless you verified it with a call.

 Opening an observer opens an SSE (Server Sent Event) connection to the blockchain network which should be closed when its no longer needed.
-Add the observer only when needed, anywhere else, callback api or the cached balance API should be used.
+Add the observer only when needed.
+Anywhere else, callback api or the cached balance API should be used.

+### Is the Kin Unity SDK ready to use?

+No, we do not have a Unity SDK.
+If you are using Unity you would need to create a wrapper.